veyon/docs/admin/silent-installation-on-windows.rst

 **Please note that due to a bug in NSIS the /D=... switch always has to be passed as last argument.**

-* Automatically appy Veyon configuration from file after installation:
+* Automatically apply Veyon configuration from file after installation:

 .. code-block:: sh